 What can I do with lots of apples?

-If you’re coming back from apple picking with more apples than you know what to do with, I’ve got some ideas for you.
-This apple bread recipe is great.
+Coming back from apple picking with more apples than you know what to do with?
 Here are some additional apple recipes that are fantastic for using and enjoying your apple bounty.

 - Healthy Apple Muffins – a great protein muffin recipe that is great for a quick, grab and go breakfast.